zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 ```

 Finally, rename the fields in the rules by replacing `dns.question.questionName` with `dns.qName`.
 Now, you can have the same logs, with slightly different field names.
 You can build a similar dashboard and monitor as expected.

+## Conclusion

+DNS-layer blocking is a practical way to stop threats early and see what your endpoints are trying to reach.
+Whether that blocking is enforced via RPZ in BIND or Unbound, or via simpler native filters in Technitium, the principle is the same: deny known bad domains before resolution succeeds.
+What distinguishes the approach in this article is the tight connection between enforcement and telemetry.
+Technitium blocks and logs in one place; Wazuh parses and alerts in another.
+The workflow is minimal but actionable.

+This is just one way to do it.
+The same structure—blocking, logging, and detecting—can be implemented using other DNS servers and log collectors.
+What matters most is not the tool itself, but its placement, clarity, and what you do with the data that comes out of it.
+DNS logs carry signal.
+Use them early, use them honestly, and write logic you trust.
+Everything else builds from there.